kate-j-xia/campy-bot/README.md

 - Join the Campy workspace and channels as necessary
 - Create the necessary Google Spreadsheets, eg. SEED, GRADES, etc.
-- Make sure the Google sheets are filled with *correct columns and values*
+- Make sure the Google sheets are filled with **correct/valid columns and values**
 - Prepare configuration/env variables:

   1. update config.py and copy it to `campy-bot` directory: